Khorramabad: Population

 At the time of the 2006 National Census, the city's population was 328,544 in 75,945 households.
 The following census in 2011 counted 348,216 people in 94,747 households.
 The 2016 census measured the population of the city as 373,416 people in 109,231 households.

 Geography

-Location

 Khorramabad is in the Zagros Mountains.
 Khorramabad Airport is 3 km south of the city proper.

 Climate

 Khorramabad has a mild and semi-humid Mediterranean climate with high amounts of rainfall during spring and winter.
 It is the sixth cities in Iran having high level of annual rainfall.

 Khorramabad has what is classed under the Köppen climate classification as a Hot-summer Mediterranean climate (Csa) climate.
 Its elevation is 1147.8 above sea level.
 Average annual precipitation is 511.06 and its average annual temperature is 17.21 Celsius.